pandas-dev/pandas-dev-flaker/contributing.md

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-nbqa could always use more documentation, whether as part of the
+pandas-dev-flaker could always use more documentation, whether as part of the
-official nbqa docs, in docstrings, or even on the web in blog posts,
+official pandas-dev-flaker docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/nbQA-dev/nbQA/issues.
+The best way to send feedback is to file an issue at https://github.com/MarcoGorelli/pandas-dev-flaker/issues.

 If you are proposing a feature: